Managing exams

 • Help students develop resilience with policies and practice that develop self-esteem and supportive relationships.

-Offer information and practical advice to students, parents and carers during the exam period
+Offer information and practical advice to students and parents and carers

 • Perspective.
 Help students to understand that though exams feel like the most important thing right now, it will not always feel this way.